 This simple measurement allowed us to (1) evaluate whether plants would be expected to grow tall enough to create a nuisance to lake recreation, (2) assess the structural diversity of plant growth provided by the plants in the lake (different layers of dense carpet, or vertical forest-like habitat), and (3) calculate biovolume - a good indicator of plant abundance and fish habitat.
-Comparison of the average height of each plant taxon across our study plots clearly shows that plant height differed both between taxa and between plots (Fig. 12).
+Comparison of the average height of each plant taxon across our study plots clearly shows that plant height differed both between taxa (Fig. 14) and between plots (Fig. 15).
 Overall, plant growth in most of the study plots consisted of a dense, carpet-like "under-story" (coontail or muskgrass) with a few taller plants (sago pondweed, Illinois pondweed, milfoil) forming sparse to moderate canopy growth in the water above this under-story.
-We did not find coontail or muskgrass growing to the surface in any of the study plots, however, sago pondweed and Illinois pondweed did grow to the surface in some plots, and Illinois pondweed formed an expansive area of dense surface growth near the far southwestern shore around plot 6.
+We did not find coontail or muskgrass growing to the surface in any of the study plots, however, sago pondweed formed areas of dense surface growth near the far southwestern shore in the vicinity of plots 4 and 6.
+Overall, plant height appeared to be slightly higher in 2012 than in 2011 across many of the taxa.
+This was likely due to differences in weather or water clarity between the two years.